Thing (comics): Reception

 In 2011, IGN ranked the Thing 18th in the "Top 100 Comic Book Heroes", and 23rd in their list of "The Top 50 Avengers" in 2012.
 The Thing was named Empire magazine's tenth of "The 50 Greatest Comic Book Characters" in 2008.

 The Thing was ranked #2 on a listing of Marvel Comics' monster characters in 2015.

 In 2022, Screen Rant included The Thing in their "MCU: 10 Most Desired Fan Favorite Debuts Expected In The Multiverse Saga" list.

 Lee later noted that The Thing was the most popular character in the Fantastic Four; he surmised that the character fit the classic grotesque archetype, much as Quasimodo was more popular than Claude Frollo, Esmerelda or the more "glamorous" characters in The Hunchback of Notre-Dame.
-For his next superhero creation, he deliberately drew on that popularity in creating another character who transforms into a huge beast, the Hulk.
+For his next superhero creation, he deliberately drew on that popularity in creating the similarly monstrous Hulk.